Last visit: July 6, 2023

 Considering the team is named the Brewers, the park was originally named after a brewer, and the city has a great beer culture, you would expect this to be a beer haven.
 Alas, Miller so dominated the concessions for years, it was hard to find any local gems: you were likely drinking Miller or Leinenkugel’s.
 And the vendors’ offer is still limited to Miller (and Miller-owned brands including Blue Moon, Redd’s and Terrapin) or Leinie’s.

 This improved greatly recently.
 Today, there IS more interesting local stuff available, but you may need to change levels to get it.
-On the loge level at the Local Brews stand, you can get a pint from a number of amazing Wisconsin brewers including Lakefront, Wisconsin Brewing, New Glarus, Milwaukee Brewing, Titletown, Central Waters, Third Space, Good City, Raised Grain, City Lights, One Barrel, MobCraft, Fox River Brewing, Hinterland, Specher and Point Brewing.
+On the loge level at the Local Brews stand, you can get a pint from a number of amazing Wisconsin brewers including Lakefront, New Glarus, Milwaukee Brewing, Third Space, Good City, Vintage Brewing Company, One Barrel, Eagle Park, MobCraft, Specher and Point Brewing.
 Other levels offer a more limited selection smattered about.
 You can also find stuff from Hofbrau and Hacker Pschorr if German beer is your bag, as well as a pricy 12-oz can of famed local gem, New Glarus’ Spotted Cow.
 The great beer may not be everywhere like in the best of the best beer parks, but Milwaukee’s ballpark is now indeed a beer haven.

 Some local leaders wanted the park in downtown Milwaukee, but Bud and co ultimately settled on the old Country Stadium site a few miles west of downtown.
 Despite being fairly close to the town center, it acts like a suburban park; for the most part, it’s a self-contained “drive in/drive out park” that really should score a 1 here.